- 16 May 2021

 Routine Inspection Every Month

-The connection between the battery and the vehicle is vital to the performance of the vehicles battery.
-Any buildup of corrosion can affect the contact between the battery post and the vehicles terminals.
+The connection between the battery and the vehicle is vital to the performance of the vehicle’s battery.
+Any buildup of corrosion can affect the contact between the battery post and the terminals of the vehicle.
 Use boiling water and a wire brush to clean if this occurs on your vehicle’s battery.

 A lead-acid battery’s life shortens the longer it is left discharged.
 Thus, checking the voltage of the battery with a voltmeter every month is a good way to keep track of the battery’s health.
 Usually, a fully charged lead-acid battery shows a voltage of 12.6 to 12.8.